What is an easement?

 - Easement in gross

-1. Private easement
+1. Utility easement

 Private easements are created — or even sold — by the property owner to another party, usually a neighbor.
 You may use a private easement to give your neighbor access to your driveway, run sewage runoff pipes through your property or draw water from a well on your land.